samarthdd/k8-proxy-documentation/docs/products/gw cloud sdk/c-fd-integration-aws.md

     - Wait for instance to be initialized (~10 minutes) and use public IP to access File Drop web interface

 ### Instructions to integrate Service Cluster and Workload Cluster of Complaint K8 Cloud SDK
-1.- Login to GW SDK CK8s (with Filedrop integrated) CM using SSH and navigate to `/home/ubuntu` and switch to root by `sudo su`
+1.- Login to Workload cluster (GW SDK with Filedrop integrated deployed above) using SSH and navigate to `/home/ubuntu` and switch to root by `sudo su`
 2.- Verify presence of below files by issuing command `ls`
    ```
     /home/ubuntu/monitoring-username.txt